karo-cz/moviepound/README.md

 Moviepound is a project summarizing the second module of the Web Development Bootcamp at Ironhack.
-The idea came from the feeling of frustration trying to find the right movie to watch, ending up sorting trough many movie suggestions for hours.
-They are not always well described or missing a trailer.
+The idea came from the feeling of frustration, each time trying to find the right movie to watch, ending up sorting through many movie suggestions for hours.
+The goal was to give the user a big selection of films with trailers, description and addition of most popluar and personalized type of comments - HASHTAGS!

 The main focus of this project was the backend functionality working with Node.js,